Advertisement

 1996

 Having conquered F1 with Benetton, Schumacher resolved to do it all over again with Ferrari.
-It took five years to bring the drivers’ title home to the Scuderia, but there were a few near-misses on the way.
+It took five years to bring the drivers’ title home to the Scuderia, with a few near-misses on the way.

 It was clear from the outset that little would be achieved with the F310.
 But when the teams assembled at a near-flooded Catalunya circuit for the seventh round of the season, Schumacher battled through the field and disappeared off to a dominant victory.
 He added two more by the end of the year, at Belgium and Italy.